Frequently asked questions about XARELTO®

 Epidural or spinal hematomas have occurred in patients treated with XARELTO® who are receiving neuraxial anesthesia or undergoing spinal puncture.
 These hematomas may result in long-term or permanent paralysis.
 Consider these risks when scheduling patients for spinal procedures.
 Monitor patients frequently for signs and symptoms of neurological impairment.
 If neurological compromise is noted, urgent treatment is necessary.
 Consider the benefits and risks before neuraxial intervention in patients anticoagulated or to be anticoagulated for thromboprophylaxis.

 Pregnancy: The limited available data on XARELTO® in pregnant women are insufficient to inform a drug-associated risk of adverse developmental outcomes.
 Use XARELTO® with caution in pregnant patients because of the potential for pregnancy-related hemorrhage and/or emergent delivery.
 The anticoagulant effect of XARELTO® cannot be reliably monitored with standard laboratory testing.
-Consider the benefits and risks of XARELTO® for the mother and possible risks to the fetus when prescribing XARELTO® to a pregnant woman.
+Consider the benefits and risks of XARELTO® for the mother and possible risks to the fetus when prescribing XARELTO® to a pregnant woman

 Fetal/Neonatal adverse reactions: Based on the pharmacologic activity of FXa inhibitors and the potential to cross the placenta, bleeding may occur at any site in the fetus and/or neonate.